 Nic Juice – E-Liquid containing nicotine, the addictive substance in tobacco.

-Nicotine Salts – A nicotine formula first patented by PAX Labs and used in their JUUL Vapor e-cigarettes.
-Unlike “free-base” nicotine formulas used by tobacco companies, the Nicotine Salts formula uses the same type of nicotine found in tobacco leaves, but it is not derived from tobacco.
-You get a “cigarette-like nicotine delivery” without the highly volatile dangers of free-base nicotine.
+Nicotine Salts – A nicotine formula first patented by PAX Labs.
+Unlike “freebase” nicotine formulas used by tobacco companies and in most e-liquids, the Nicotine Salts formula uses the same type of nicotine found in tobacco leaves, but it has a different formula.
+You get a “cigarette-like nicotine delivery” that is less harsh when used with high nicotine concentrate.

 Noob or Noobie – Someone very new to vaping.
 Most new vapers are considered noobs until they learn how to use an e-cigarette.